 In the months between the 2018 and 2019 Georgia Legislative Sessions, connections were made to individuals and groups throughout the state and nation — calls or emails were sent to anyone who might have knowledge about or interest in period related issues.
 Additionally, a large group of legislators and coalition partner leadership was convened for two working summits.

 Serendipitously, in October of 2018, the Alliance for Period Supplies scheduled the first national conference on Period Leadership in Atlanta.
 Members of Georgia STOMP attended the conference and it became a turning point for the coalition.
 With leaders from all over the country present, coalition attendees were challenged to look beyond the tax elimination issue to numerous areas of menstrual inequity.

-- working with legislators and researchers statewide to develop a pilot project related to period poverty and its effects on education of women in our state’s public schools.
+- addressing period poverty and its effects on the education of women in our state’s public schools.

-- vigorously pursuing the elimination of state sales tax on menstrual products, holding that it is a minimum that can be done to address the issue of period poverty and menstrual equity in our state, easing access to these medically necessary and essential products for women in Georgia.
+- vigorously pursuing the elimination of state sales tax on menstrual products, holding that it is a minimum that can be done to address menstrual equity in Georgia.

 - continuing collaboration with the Georgia Emergency Management Agency (GEMA) to improve the availability of menstrual products following an emergency